HUD: Secondary Elements

 Sets the duration (in milliseconds) that teammate chat messages remain on screen.
 Many players increase this to 5000+ so they don't miss important weapon drop calls during firefights.

 Sets the location of the speaking icon that appears when a player uses in-game Voice Chat.
-0 off; 1 left; 2 right.
+0 off; 1 right; 2 left.